AstraZeneca/biomedical-kg-topological-imbalance/README.md

 A pretrained version of the [TransE](https://proceedings.neurips.cc/paper/2013/file/1cecc7a77928ca8133fa24680a88d2f9-Paper.pdf) model is provided in the `artifacts` directory.
 This version is automatically used in the notebooks.

 However, code is provided to retrain the model or swap it out for a different one in the `train.py` file in the `src` directory.
+Please use this function to retrain the other models evaluated in the study.

 ## Citation